seanstark/sentinel-tools/analytics_rules/readme.md

 1. Navigate to https://github.com/settings/tokens/new
 2. Generate a new token with the public_repo scope
-3. I would also reccomend setting the expiration to 7 days
+3. I would also recommend setting the expiration to 7 days
 4. Copy the generated token value for use the **-githubToken** parameter

 > ![GitHub PAT](/images/github_pat.png)